 Each of the categories listed above can be assessed either formally or informally.
 In the case of formal assessment, students generally should be made aware that they are being assessed, and also be given some opportunity to prepare.
 It is important to give formal assessments regularly, though not so frequently that they become burdensome to you or your students.
-Formal assessments tend to create anxiety in many students, and in some cases, may actually hinder the learning process.
+Formal assessments tend to create a great deal of anxiety in many students, and while valuable, may in some cases actually hinder the learning process.
 You should try to help the students understand your goals in assessing them, and make efforts to lower the stress surrounding this sort of testing.
 Avoid comparing students directly.
 Create an atmosphere in which individual students see formal testing as something between you and them, designed to help them, rather than to rank them.
 Formal assessment should usually result in some sort of feedback to the learner concerning performance so that the assessment does not serve as an end in itself, but rather as a tool for aiding the learner in understanding and improving.
 Suggestions for scoring or otherwise quantifying performance on formal assessments are discussed later in this section.

-Informal assessments can be spontaneous, and may be carried out without the students' awareness.
-This sort of assessment does not necessarily result in a score or quantifiable outcome, but will still provide valuable information for both you and your students.
+Informal assessments can be entirely spontaneous, and may be carried out even without the students' awareness.
+This sort of assessment does not necessarily result in a score or quantifiable outcome, but will still provide much valuable information for both you and your students.
 Informal assessment should take place as frequently as practical.
-It may be as simple as taking note of individual, pair, or group oral performance on an activity as you walk around the room, reading over written activities, or looking over drawings and posters that arise out of an activity.
-Assessment might also be more intentional, coming at the end of a presentation or sequence of practice set of questions.
-Almost every activity in the text will lend itself to informal assessment.
+It may be as simple as taking note of individual, pair, or group oral performace on an activity as you walk around the room, or as you read over written activities, or look over drawings and posters that arise out of an activity.
+It might also be more intentional, coming at the end of a presentation or sequence of practice and taking the form of a special set of questions that you ask students to respond to or a brief task that you ask them to perform.
+Virtually any activity in the text will lend itself to informal assessment.